Lucas-Mrts/ANN_Digits/README.md

 # Deep Neural Network for MNIST Classification

 This project implements a deep neural network in Python for handwritten digit classification using the MNIST dataset.
 The implementation includes forward propagation, backpropagation, and weight optimization using gradient descent.
+This is a personal project that I developed in my free time to explore and deepen my understanding of neural networks and machine learning.

 ## Usage